Michael Obafemi: Swansea City

 On 31 August 2021, Obafemi joined Swansea City for a fee reported to be between £1.5 and £2 million, signing a three-year contract.
 On 23 October 2021, Obafemi scored his first goal for Swansea in their 2–1 defeat to Birmingham City.

 On the summer deadline day for the 2022 transfer window, Swansea rejected a number of bids from Burnley for Obafemi with the striker subsequently being left out of the team with concerns from manager Russell Martin over the striker's attitude.

 Burnley

 On 29 January 2023, Obafemi joined Burnley on loan for the remainder of the season, with a clause to make the transfer permanent at the end of the season.

 On 1 July 2023, the transfer was made permanent.

 Millwall (loan)

 On 24 January 2024, Obafemi signed for Millwall on loan until the end of the season.

 Plymouth Argyle (loan)

 On 22 August 2024, Obafemi signed for Plymouth Argyle on a season long loan.

 VFL Bochum (loan)

-On 1 September 2025 Obafemi signed for 2.
+On 1 September 2025, Obafemi signed for 2.
 Bundesliga club VFL Bochum on a season long loan, becoming the first Irish player to ever play for the club.

+Blackpool (loan)

+On 21 January 2026, Obafemi joined Blackpool on loan until the end of the season.